cristiano-belloni/modular-esm-demo/README.md

-They will get all their dependencies from the default ESM CDN (skypack, at the moment) and they will be served on port 3000 like a normal standalone application, with a synthetic `index.html` and ESM `\_trampoline.js` to bootstrap them.
+They will get all their dependencies from the default ESM CDN (skypack, at the moment) and they will be served on port 3000 like a normal standalone application, with a synthetic `index.html` and an ESM `_trampoline.js` module to bootstrap them.

-Both the views, when built, contain a index-[hash].js esm file that can be `import`ed at runtime from any [modern](https://caniuse.com/mdn-javascript_statements_import) [browser](https://caniuse.com/es6-module-dynamic-import).
+Both the views, when built, contain a `index-[hash].js` esm module that can be `import`ed at runtime from any [modern](https://caniuse.com/mdn-javascript_statements_import) [browser](https://caniuse.com/es6-module-dynamic-import).